bobbobson21/UnitTestingSystem/UNITTESTINGSYSTEM.md

 ```

 ### An example of how to use tests<br>
-Tests are best of always being in a domain and idearly there should be one for the file,class,static menbers,non static members, and inherited and public if there is a parent class.
+Tests are best of always being in a domain and ideally there should be one for the file,class,static members,non static members, and inherited and public if there is a parent class.

-To make a test you must fist make a function with no inputs and a bool output and if that function retuns false the test fails and the function will be exacuted when RunTests is exacuted.
+To make a test you must fist make a function with no inputs and a bool output and if that function returns false the test fails and the function will be executed when RunTests is executed.

 ```
 bool ExampleTest()